 - Discussion items – list of items discussed with specifics about the topics.

-Scientist meeting notes should posted on the your team website immediately after the meeting
+Scientist meeting notes should be posted on the your team website immediately after the meeting

 I will use the class email list to announce the order of presentation, so be sure that you are getting the class emails.